|We hear many questions

 The Scientific way for greatest accuracy: To find out how dry a piece of wood is, you have to measure the weight in grams, figure the exact volume of the piece to test, and then microwave it until there is no more moisture in it.
 You then reweigh the wood and calculate the difference in weight between wet and dry and figure the percentage of moisture in the wood.
 The problem with this method is that the piece of wood will be destroyed in order to test it.

 The more practical way is to get a pinless moisture meter which can adjust to the approximate specific gravity of the wood.
 You enter in the specific gravity, hold it up to the wood and press the button to get the percentage of moisture in the wood.
-This is the easiest and most practical way, but a meter that is accurate currently costs about $300.00 (Note: meters that do not adjust for specific gravity are worthless for exotic woods over .45 specific gravity--which is most of them and that kind of meter should not be used for wood harder then fir (like 2x4's) .)
+This is the easiest and most practical way, but a meter that is accurate currently costs about $400.00 (Note: meters that do not adjust for specific gravity are worthless for exotic woods over .45 specific gravity--which is most of them and that kind of meter should not be used for wood harder then fir (like 2x4's) .)

 The least expensive accurate way to measure dryness is to weigh it on a very accurate scale and wait until the weight of the piece stops dropping.
 That means the piece has reached its equalibrium moisture content.
 Equalibrium moisture content means that the piece has gotten as dry as it can given the humidity and temperature in its current environment.
 In most areas, the driest wood can get is 8 to 12% moisture.
 In some areas such as Vermont or Seattle Washington, the moisture may not go below 16%.
 In severely dry areas such as the deserts of Arizona, California, and Nevada, the moisture may go too low for the wood to tolerate.
 It should be sealed up to prevent it going lower than 6%.
 (Otherwise it might crack even if the drying process has been gentle).